datastax/gocql-astra/README.md

   system for Astra is returns `4.0.0.6816` for the `release_version` column, but it doesn't actually support Apache Cassandra 4.0 (which includes `system.peers_v2`).
 This is currently using a hack that replaces the `HostInfo` version using a custom `gocql.HostFilter`.
 See [hack.go](hack.go) for more information.
+  * Created a `gocql` PR to fix this issue: https://github.com/gocql/gocql/pull/1646
 * Need to verify that topology/status events correctly update the driver when using Astra.
 * There is a bit of weirdness around contact points.
 I'm just using a place holder `"0.0.0.0"` (some valid IP address) then the `HostDialer` provides a host ID from the metadata service when the host ID in the `HostInfo` is empty.